Go to Bottom

 man.
 Evocatively old fashioned melodrama (save for some modern grittiness)

-keeps you're interest while watching, but reaches its climax long before
+keeps your interest while watching, but reaches its climax long before

 it seems like it had adequately built to anything.
 And the framing sequence,